ondator/vault/wal-hash.md

   }
 }
 ```
+Our readonly data file we will call write-ahead log or just `wal`

-This is realy nice implementation because it's very tolerate to writes as far as it is append-only.
+In fact this is realy nice implementation because it's very tolerate to writes as far as it is append-only.
 But what about reads?
 In order to speedup reads we create a simple index: a HashMap with our database keys and offset as value:
 ```scala
 object Naive {